 Do: Fill the Holes

-Digging holes in the sand can be fun, but it’s not safe—not for you, and certainly not for the turtles.
-They can be unstable, causing them to collapse under pressure.
+We know that digging holes in the sand is fun, but not safe for the turtles.
 Sand holes can trap turtles.
 If they aren’t filled, they can become hindrances that keep newborn hatchlings from emerging from their nests.

 Don’t: Set Up a Nest Cover